-This material is already hardened with the use of the high intensity light.
+This material is already hardened with the use of the ultraviolet light.
 You may begin to use it right away.

 A healthy diet with a low sugar intake will help prevent the decay and breakdown of your restoration.
-Additionally, try to to reduce or eliminate soda pop (sugar or sugar-free) and other foods (like citrus) that have a high acid content.
-To help reduce staining you may want to limit foods and drinks that cause staining such as coffee, tea, red wine and tobacco.
+Additionally, try to reduce or eliminate soda (sugar or sugar-free) and other foods (like citrus) that have a high acid content.
+To help reduce staining, you may want to limit foods and drinks such as coffee, tea, red wine and tobacco.

 You may experience some minor discomfort the first few days following your treatment.
 This should diminish gradually over time.
 It is normal for the tooth or teeth to be tender when the anesthetic wears off.
 To help alleviate this, take a dose of pain medication.
 Tylenol, aspirin, or ibuprofen will all work.
 If the tooth is still sensitive, additional doses may be necessary.

 If you have been given an anesthetic, this should wear off in a few hours.
 Please be careful not to bite your cheek or tongue.
 Also, do not eat or drink anything extremely hot or cold until the anesthetic has completely worn off.

 The bite should feel normal when the anesthetic wears off.
 If sensitivity to hot, cold or pressure persist longer than one week, please call our office for a follow-up evaluation and/or simple adjustment.